cloudoor/epistemology-enhanced/README.md

 epistemology-enhanced -m ../llama.cpp/phi-2.Q2_K.gguf -e ../llama.cpp/main -d ../llama.cpp/embedding -j ./my-schema.json
 ```

 We can now ask the AI questions and now get answers constrained to our JSON format.
-Since a lot of metadata is lost during conversion to an AI grammar, we should re-iterate in th
+Since a lot of metadata is lost during conversion to an AI grammar, we should re-iterate in the system pro